Dunn's road guarder

-Dunn's road guarder (Crisantophis nevermanni) is a species of snake in the family Colubridae.
-The species, which is monotypic in the genus Crisantophis, is endemic to Central America.
+Dunn's road guarder (Crisantophis nevermanni) is a species of snake in the subfamily Dipsadinae of the family Colubridae.
+The species, which is monotypic in the genus Crisantophis, is native to Central America.

-Geographic range
+Geographic distribution

-C. nevermanni is found in northwestern Costa Rica, El Salvador, Guatemala, western Honduras, and Nicaragua.
+Crisantophis nevermanni is found in northwestern Costa Rica, El Salvador, Guatemala, western Honduras, and Nicaragua.

 Habitat

-The preferred natural habitat of C. nevermanni is forest, at altitudes of 4–1,385 m.
+The preferred natural habitat of Crisantophis nevermanni is forest, at altitudes of 4–1,385 m.

 Behavior

-C. nevermanni is terrestrial and diurnal.
+Crisantophis nevermanni is terrestrial and diurnal.

 Diet

-C. nevermanni preys predominately upon frogs and lizards.
+Crisantophis nevermanni preys predominately upon frogs and lizards.